One Step Closer to Justice for MH17 Victims

 The criminal inquiry, carried out by an international Joint Investigation Team (JIT), coordinated by the Netherlands and including law enforcement authorities from Australia, Belgium, Malaysia, and Ukraine, has been progressing steadily, if slowly, since 2014.

-In 2015, a report by the Dutch safety board established that the plane was shot down by a Buk surface-to-air missile.
-In 2018, the JIT investigators presented findings indicating that the missile that brought down the flight belonged to a Russian military unit.
-According to the report, the missile was transported from Russia into Ukraine on the same day the plane was shot down, launched from the area controlled by pro-Russian “separatists,” and then transported back to Russia.
+In 2015, a report by the Dutch safety board established that the plane was shot down by a BUK surface-to-air missile.
+In 2018, the JIT investigators presented findings indicating that the BUK system, carrying the missile, which brought down the flight, belonged to a Russian military unit.
+According to the report, the system was transported from Russia into Ukraine on the same day the plane was shot down, to an area controlled by pro-Russian “separatists,” from where the missile was launched and then the system was transported back to Russia.
 These findings were also made independently by Bellingcat.

 As Russia continues to deny its involvement in the downing of the plane, relatives of the victims have been waiting to learn who is responsible for the attack, which claimed the lives of all 298 people onboard the plane.
 Hopefully, today’s findings bring justice and accountability for the MH17 victims one big step closer.